Type 1 Opt Out (Data Sharing) / National Data Opt Out

 The Government has decided it will collect, process, analyse and disseminate your GP data for Planning and Research Direction 2021.

-From 1st July 2021, the patient data will be extracted from GP systems on a daily basis; data will be encrypted and pseudonymised.
+The patient data will be extracted from GP systems on a daily basis; data will be encrypted and pseudonymised.

 As this is a statutory obligation, practices are legally obliged to share this data.
 Click HERE to learn more about what the government says.